 Avoid proprietary lock-in

-It is all too easy to jump on the open standards band wagon for purely idealistic reasons, and the OpenStack movement has matured a great deal in recent years.
+It is all too easy to jump on the open standards band wagon for purely idealistic reasons.
+The OpenStack movement has matured a great deal in recent years.
 It is certainly now ‘enterprise-ready’.
 I think one of the most measured articles on this topic was from Bernard Harzog in Network World:

 While the major public cloud vendors (Amazon, Microsoft, Google) currently drive a great deal of innovation, they might also be trapping themselves and their customers into legacy situations.